Why a Healthy Microbiome Is the Key to Better Digestion

 1. Irritable Bowel Syndrome (IBS)

-IBS isn’t just a little stomach trouble—it’s one of the most common (and most frustrating) digestive disorders out there, hitting millions of people worldwide with bloating, cramping, constipation, diarrhea, and an all-around cranky gut.
+IBS isn’t just a little stomach trouble—it’s one of the most common (and most frustrating) digestive disorders out there, hitting millions of people worldwide with symptoms like bloating, cramping, constipation, and diarrhea.

-And guess what?
-Science backs up what your stomach’s been trying to tell you—IBS is often linked to dysbiosis, aka a microbiome gone rogue.
-When the wrong bacteria take over, it can mess with gut motility, trigger inflammation, and send your immune system into overdrive—all of which add up to the joy that is IBS.
+Science backs up what your stomach’s been trying to tell you—IBS is often linked to dysbiosis, a disrupted gut microbiome.
+When the wrong bacteria take over, it can interfere with gut motility, trigger inflammation, and send your immune system into overdrive.
+All of this can lead to frustrating symptoms of IBS

 2. Inflammatory Bowel Disease (IBD)